tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/02-Stu_Sorting/README.md

 5. Sort the DataFrame by `Close` in descending order using `sort_values` to obtain top daily return records.

-6. Slice out five records.
+6. Slice out top five records.

 7. Plot the data.